Recent Commercial Posts

 1. Sprinkler systems

 Some older office and retail buildings have outdated sprinkler systems that work in conjunction with fire protection systems.
 While sprinklers can come in handy during a fire emergency, they can also cause commercial flood damage if they are faulty, not well maintained, or in need of replacement.
-Many a time a poor sprinkler system has damaged commercial inventory and business assets and shut down the business.
+Many a time a poor sprinkler system has damaged commercial inventory and business assets and shut down businesses.
 Check your system to make sure that it’s not faulty or in need of repair or replacement.

 2. Appliances and equipment